 To analyze mediation, researchers use research according to Ghozali (2002), where a variable is said to be a mediating variable if the following occurs: (1) the independent variable and the dependent variable are significantly related, (2) the mediating variable is significantly related to the dependent variable, and (3) the relationship between the independent variable and the dependent variable decreases after there is a mediating variable.
 There are two roles of mediating variables, namely full mediation and partial mediation.
-It is said to be full mediation, that is, if, after taking into account the mediating variable, the regression coefficient of the relationship between the independent variables decreases and becomes insignificant.
-It is said to be partial mediation, that is, if, after being taken into account, the mediation variable regression coefficient of the relationship between the independent variables decreases but is still significant.
+It is said to be full mediation, that is, if, after taking into account the mediating variables decreases and becomes insignificant.
+It is said to be partial mediation, that is, if, after being taken into account, the mediation variable regression coefficient of the relationship between the independent variables decreases and becomes insignificant.
+It is said to be partial mediation, that is, if, after being taken into account, the mediation variable regression coefficient of the relationship between the independent variables decreases and becomes the independent variable setween the independent.